School Compost Program Logistics

 Black Earth Compost picks up:

-Black Earth Compost has been very flexible and responsive in pick up scheduling as they pick up compost from paying residents in Lexington and Arlington as well.
-We have been extremely satisfied with their service.
+Black Earth Compost has been very flexible and responsive in pick up scheduling as they pick up compost from residents in Lexington as well.
+We have been extremely satisfied with their service and they are a Preferred Vendor in Lexington.

 Next Steps: